Matching while Learning: Appendix to Section

-We show that there is a worker-history-only (WHO) policy that achieves a rate of payoff accumulation that is arbitrarily close to the maximum possible.
+In this section we prove Proposition \ref{prop:who_sufficiency}, showing that there is a worker-history-only (WHO) policy that achieves a rate of payoff accumulation that is arbitrarily close to the maximum possible.
 We will think of $N$ as being fixed throughout this section.

-Suppose the system starts at time $t=1$ with no workers already present before the period.\footnote{The analysis would be very similar and produce the same results if the starting state is an arbitrary one with a bounded mass of workers already present.} Arrivals thereafter occur as described in Section \ref{sec:model}.
-Consider any (arbitrary, time varying) policy $\pi$ and let $x_{\pi, t}(i,j)$ denote the derived quantity representing the fraction of workers of type $i$ who are assigned jobs on type $j$ in period $t$ under $\pi$.
-Then the largest possible rate of payoff accumulation under policy $\pi$ over long horizons is

-Note that we have ignored the effect of less than $\rho(i)$ workers of type $i$ being present for the first $N$ periods, but this does not change the limiting value $\bV$.
-Also, note that randomization in $\pi$ cannot increase the achievable value of $\bV$, since one can always do as well by picking the most favorable sample path.
+Throughout the section, we repeatedly rely on the exact law of large numbers (ELLN) (Theorem 2.16 in \cite{sun2006exact}.)